tymondesigns/jwt-auth/docs/quick-start.md

 which requires that you implement the 2 methods `getJWTIdentifier()` and `getJWTCustomClaims()`.

 The example below should give you an idea of how this could look.
-Obviously you should make any changes necessary to suit your own needs.
+Obviously you should make any changes, as necessary, to suit your own needs.

 ```php
 <?php